HMS Thetis (1890)

-Under the command of Captain W. Stokes-Rees, she later served on the Mediterranean Station until relieved in March 1901.
+She served on the Mediterranean Station until relieved in March 1901.
 She was paid off at Chatham in early June 1901, and was placed in the Fleet reserve.
-Captain Julian Charles Allix Wilkinson was appointed in command on 25 November 1902, as she was commissioned at Chatham with a complement of 273 officers and men for service on the China Station.
-She left Sheerness on 14 December, stopping in Gibraltar, Malta and more places before arriving in China the following year.
+She was commissioned at Chatham on 25 November 1902 with a complement of 273 officers and men for service on the China Station.
+She left Sheerness on 14 December, stopping in Gibraltar, Malta, Port Said, Aden, Colombo and more places before arriving in Shanghai in early February the following year.